JE1314/LAMMPS_builder/README.md

 ## GENERAL INFO

- #This software generates a system to be run in LAMMPS(22 Jul 2016-ICMS)
+This software generates a system to be run in LAMMPS(22 Jul 2016-ICMS), containing:
- #containing:

- #-Two bcc Fe surfaces with nanoscale RMS roughness
+ - Two bcc Fe surfaces with nanoscale RMS roughness
- #-Monolayer films made of organic friction modifiers (OFMs)
+ - Monolayer films made of organic friction modifiers (OFMs)
- #-An oil region composed of n-alkane chains
+ - An oil region composed of n-alkane chains

 #########################################################################
 ################## CITING THIS SOFTWARE #################################